Why You Need To Be Educated Before Investing In Property

 Knowing The Best Places To Invest

-Something that us investment strategists will always emphasise is, Location, Location, Location!
+Investment Strategists like ourselves constantly emphasise the importance of location!
 Location is the main factor that will determine the supply and demand of a property.
 It also determines the overall price and property value.

-As a future real estate investor you'll need to research the best markets to invest in.
-This will provide you with the information necessary to determine your strategy and whether your future rental property will provide you with positive cash flow or capital growth in the future.
+When you're buying an investment property you'll need to research the best markets to invest in.
+Doing so will give you the necessary information to determine your strategy and whether your future investment property will provide you with positive cash flow or capital growth in the future.

-If you're researching the location of a property it's important to look at a number of factors.
+When buying a house it's important to look at a number of factors.
 These include; demographics, proximity to basic amenities, how the region is performing in terms of growth, infrastructure opportunities, plus much more.
 To get a round up of the locational features that you should research in prospective property markets, check out this blog we created.

 Your rental yield, or rental return is basically the income that you will get from your rental property.
 It's determined by calculating your total income and then dividing it by how much you purchased the property for, then multiplying it by 100.
 In most cases, the higher your rental yield, the better-off you are as an investor.